 You might’ve come across this term, interdependence, and aren’t quite sure what it means.
 Allow me to elucidate.

 Humans tend to operate on a spectrum between hyper-independence and enmeshed codependence.
-Around the world, and across our history, we find larger scale cultural examples of rugged individualism (that often diminishes the role of community), as well as fierce collectivism (that’s inclined to sacrifice the sovereignty of the individual).
+Around the world, and across our history, we find larger scale cultural examples of rugged individualism (which often diminishes the role of community), as well as fierce collectivism (which is inclined to sacrifice the sovereignty of the individual).

 Where we find the most sustainable and equitable thriving, however, is also where we find egalitarian interdependence.
 This is where the fact that we are all interconnected is fully acknowledged and appreciated.

 At its fullest expression, it extends beyond interdependence among humans, and encompasses all Life, and even all things (matter, events, frequencies…).

 A conscious practice of interdependence brings about the magnificent synergy of independently sovereign individuals, collaborating collectively.
 Self-reliant, yet supporting one another, and honoring the interbeing of all Existence.